eduncan911/eduncan911.github.io/source/_posts/2014-05-07-responsive-design-begins-with-the-url.markdown

 {% blockquote David Marland http://www.smashingmagazine.com/2014/05/02/responsive-design-begins-with-the-url Responsive Design Begins with the URL %}
 {% img /blog/images/responsive-design-url-schema.jpg "Responsive Design URL Schema" %}

-## URLs
-The core principle in creating a potentially enormous website that will last forever is to **get the information architecture right in the first place**.
+The core principle in creating a potentially enormous website that will last forever is to get the information architecture right in the first place.
 This involves knowing your data objects and how they fit together.
 It should also determine the URL structure, which for Programmes is the most important aspect.
 Take the URL for Top Gear’s home page:

 http://www.bbc.co.uk/programmes/b006mj59